Published May 27, 2021. Updated July 6, 2023.

 Have you incorporated your real estate investment portfolio?
-There are different business entities that you could choose to protect your property management company.
+There are different business entities that you could choose to protect your rental properties and business.
 When you invest in Detroit property, incorporating provides legal protection from certain liabilities and offers tax benefits to you as an investor.

-If you currently operate your real estate investment portfolio (or even a single rental property) as a sole proprietor, your rentals and personal income and assets are at risk.
+If you currently operate your real estate investment portfolio (or even a single rental property) as a sole proprietor, your rentals, personal income, and assets are at risk.

 A sole proprietor entity is a business owned by one person.
-This business entity doesn't have to be legally registered with your state.
+Many new investors choose this non-incorporated way to operate investment properties because this business entity doesn't have to be legally registered with the state.
 While it’s simple and free to set up your sole proprietor business, it leaves you without critical protection from a resident lawsuit when you invest in Detroit property.
-Without legal incorporation with the right business entity, you could lose your rental property, investment income, and personal income and assets if a lawsuit doesn't turn out in your favor.

-However, by incorporating your properties, investors separate personal income and assets from business income and assets.
+However, by incorporating your properties with the right legal entity, investors separate personal income and assets from business income and assets.
 It's the best way to avoid losing everything when an unhappy renter or vendor wins a lawsuit against you.